alex-wang101/Credit-Card-Fraud-Detection/README.md

     - Sequential

 + How did we evaluate the data?
-    - Precision: has a section for fraud and not fraud - determines the accuracy of
+    - Precision: has a section for fraud and not fraud
     - Recall
     - F1-Score
     - Overall accuracy